Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 What hasn’t changed is the solid feeling of the cabin itself.
 Everything still operates with assurance, and it feels like an interior that will happily cope with whatever gets thrown at it for some years.

 The Toyota Corolla Touring Sports measures 4650mm long and 1790mm wide.
-Unfortunately for the Corolla Touring Sports, it is someway behind its key competitors when you consider interior space.
+Unfortunately for the Corolla Touring Sports, it is somehow behind its key competitors when you consider interior space.
 In the front, there is no cause for complaint.
 There is a good deal of space for both the driver and passenger, with a large range of adjustment in the seat for both fore and aft as well as height.

-Adults over six foot should have no issues with headroom or legroom, and there is enough range of adjustment in the steering wheel that you can get comfortable and still have a clear view of the instruments.
+Adults over six feet should have no issues with headroom or legroom, and there is enough range of adjustment in the steering wheel that you can get comfortable and still have a clear view of the instruments.
 There’s also a decent amount of shoulder room, so you won’t feel squished together with your front seat passenger.

 It’s not helped by the fact that there is little room under the front seats for your feet.
 Plus, anyone sat in the middle gets a narrow and perched chair and, due to the transmission tunnel that runs down the centre of the car, there’s less room for their feet.

-As for boot space, the Toyota Corolla Touring Sports offers a reasonable amount of space for a car of this size, but once again it is some way behind the key competitors.
+As for boot space, the Toyota Corolla Touring Sports offers a reasonable amount of space for a car of this size, but once again, it is some way behind the key competitors.

 Handling and ride quality: What's the Toyota Corolla Touring Sports like to drive?